-Low-income moms under stress may overfeed infantsApril 29th, 2012 in Pediatrics /
+Low-income moms under stress may overfeed infantsApril 29, 2012 in Medicine & Health / Pediatrics

 Efforts to prevent obesity among low-income infants should focus not only on what babies are being fed but also the reasons behind unhealthy feeding practices, according to a study presented at the Pediatric Academic Societies (PAS) annual meeting in Boston.

 Adding cereal to bottles is one unhealthy practice that is discouraged by the American Academy of Pediatrics because it may lead to overfeeding and excess weight gain in infants.